Setting up an active-passive Gitlab instance

 Inplement replication through Gitlab Enterprise

-You need to pay an enterprise license to get the premium service.
+You need to pay enterprise licenses to get the premium service.

 • Gitlab Geo(Push-through Proxy) that works between datacenters.